nisha8c/imr-sick-leave-prototype/README.md

 2. A list view showing previously reported sick leaves

 3. Basic CRUD operations (create, read, update, delete)
+> **_Currently** user can edit and delete the report
+> However, in future, if admin approves the sick leave, the aproved reports will not be editable or deletable by the user. only Admin can do so.
+> **For now**: Leave can be applied for today or previous dates, not for the future dates.
+> However in future, Non working days, Holidays will also get eliminated_

-4. Duplicate date detection (with option to edit existing)
+5. Duplicate date detection (with option to edit existing)
-5. Localized UI with i18n (English, Swedish, German)
+6. Localized UI with i18n (English, Swedish, German)
-6. The goal was to demonstrate structure, reasoning, and extensibility — not to build a full production system.
+7. The goal was to demonstrate structure, reasoning, and extensibility — not to build a full production system.

 ## ⚙️ Tech Stack